writethedocs/www/docs/conf/na/cfp.md

 there's a strong emphasis on the software industry.
 Within that thematic scope, we love having wide-ranging content that will stretch people in new directions.

+We encourage all levels to submit a talk.
+We welcome first time speakers as well as experienced.
+Talking about how things affect beginners or from a beginner point of view is valuable for experts.

 Some of our favorite talks are ones that make people see the world in a new way.
 Teaching entirely new ideas to others can be magical, and we are always